[Last updated August 19, 2025]

 Long-term care insurance (LTCi) premium deductions

 The tax-deductible limits for long-term care insurance (LTCi) premiums have also been adjusted.
-This tax year, there is a decrease in the deductible portion of long-term care insurance premiums.
+This tax year, there is an increase in the deductible portion of long-term care insurance premiums.
 Let’s take a look at these limits below:

 AgeLimit